Last Updated on Dec 12, 2024 by Aishika Banerjee

 • Oriental Bank of Commerce and United Bank of India, merged with the anchor bank PNB, would be worth ~Rs.
 7.95 tn., making it India’s 2nd largest bank.

 • Andhra Bank and Corporation Bank are merged with Union Bank of India.
-Post-merger, the anchor bank would be worth ~Rs.
+Post the Union Bank of India merger, the anchor bank would be worth Rs.
 14.59 tn., making it India’s 5th largest state-run bank.

 • To help banks manage and dodge associated risks, state-run banks had to appoint specialised Chief Risk Officers (CRO) with market-linked compensation.